pkcakeout/pushgateway/README.md

 to a Pushgateway.
 The Pushgateway then exposes these metrics to Prometheus.

-### Feature additions of this branch
+### Feature extension on this branch

 * [contributor: Paul K. Gerke](http://www.diagnijmegen.nl/index.php/Person?name=Paul_Konstantin_Gerke):
-    * Stale timers are needed in our case because we are not able to control our network setup and we want to establish one-directional traffic through a firewall.
+    * Stale timers are needed in our case because we need to push metrics through a firewall in a strictly one-directional way.
 A push-gateway is very useful in this case.
-Even though sketched as an anti-pattern by the original this is a required workaround in some cases.
-How to use them see below:
+Even though sketched as an anti-pattern by the original developers this is a required workaround in this use case.
+      See the section [Stale timers extension](#stale-timers-extension) for details on how to use the extension.

 ## Non-goals